 Logan C. Berry

-Research: It would be many years after I began my research that I discovered Col. Logan Berry was one of the unit's original commander.
+Research: It would be many years after I began my research into the 6th TD Group that I discovered Col. Logan Berry was one of the unit's original commander.
 Most of the references list Col. Frank T. Searcy.
 This is probably because Col. Logan wasn’t with the 6th very long after the unit had seen action.
 He was brought to my attention by Cpt.
 Jac O. Ullman who had been transferred into the 6th in September of 1942 when the unit was initially formed.
 Berry is also identified in the Historical Record of the Battle of Brittany, the After Action Reports and Jon Gawne’s book, Americans in Brittany 1944.
 It was the Battle for Brest book that alerted me to Col. Logan’s participation with the unit and his pivotal role in the conflict.
 Even more recently, after receiving photos from the Newbury family, he was finally identified in one of the photos my father had brought home.
 This information was later confirmed by his grandson.
-He is sitting at the head of the table in the officer’s mess photo.